Biography

 Irina sings all over Europe and recently performed roles such as Polina (The Queen of Spades) at the Latvian National Opera in Riga, Olga (Eugene Onegin) at the Opéra de Lausanne, Lucretia (The Rape of Lucretia) in Innsbruck and Suzuki (Madama Butterfly) at the Immling Festival.

-The press acclaims her as a «(...) vocally and dramatically absolutely ideal Olga.» (onlinemerker.com, 9 April 2022) and praises her Lucretia «(...)a flexible, colorful mezzo-soprano with bright piercing top notes and is secure under pressure, all of which made her well-suited to the role.» (Operawire.com, 30 June 2021).
+The press acclaims her as a «...vocally and dramatically absolutely ideal Olga» (Onlinemerker.com) and praises her Lucretia «...a flexible, colorful mezzo-soprano with bright piercing top notes and is secure under pressure, all of which made her well-suited to the role» (Operawire.com).

 On the concert stage Irina enthused the audience with her deeply moving alto solo in Mahler's Symphony No. 2 at the Immling Festival.
 Most recently, she made her successful Danish debut with the Sønderjyllands Symfoniorkester, performing the mezzo-soprano part in Rossini’s Stabat Mater, where she showcased the flexibility and warmth of her voice in the belcanto repertoire.